loveencounterflow/intershop/README.md

   [hengist](https://github.com/loveencounterflow/hengist))
-* [ ] document dev cycle (i.e. how to develop features in local copy w/out having to re-published for each change)
+* [ ] document dev cycle (i.e. how to develop features in local copy w/out having to re-published for each change) updating datasources on rebuild; documentation
-* [X] make InterShop Mirage more useful by providing out-of-the-box configuration directives, default to updating datasources on rebuild; documentation
-* [ ] Mirage documentation
 * [ ] replace most `bash` files with a sane language (any of JS, ?Ruby?, ?Python?)
 * [ ] replace `rake`, `rakefile` with other language to get rid of Ruby?
 * [X] confusingly, `rake --tasks` does not display tasks, but dumps `intershop.ptv` configuration; `rake -P`